Play

 Hazelnut tree origin

-The hazelnut tree (Corylus avellana) belongs to the birch family and originates from the Black Sea coast of Turkey.
-It has been used as a food crop for thousands of years.
-Over time, it migrated to Europe via Greece and Italy and is now widespread throughout the world.
+The hazelnut tree (Corylus avellana) belongs to the birch family and is originally from Europe and Western Asia.
+It has been used as a food source for millennia.
+In antiquity, it spread through Greece and Italy and is now found worldwide.

 The Celts dedicated the hazelnut to the White Goddess, who is a symbol of fertility and love, and for the Romans the hazelnut branch symbolized peace.

-The hazelnut is a deciduous tree that also grows as a shrub, and there are around 20 species.
-Before the hazelnut tree sprouts, its flowers appear as early as February.
-The hazelnut is dioecious, meaning it has both male and female flowers.
-The male flowers form in the previous autumn and appear first.
+The hazelnut is a deciduous tree that also occurs as a shrub.
+There are around 15 species worldwide; in Europe, *C. avellana* and *C. maxima* are particularly common.
+The hazelnut tree's blossoms appear as early as February, before it leafs out.
+The hazelnut is monoecious, with separate male and female flowers on the same plant.
+The male flowers develop in the autumn of the previous year and appear first.
 They are greenish-yellow and 8 to 10 cm long.
-They always occur in pairs or fours and hang from the shoots.
-The red female flowers are bud-like and small and inconspicuous.
+They always occur in pairs or groups of four and hang from the shoots.
+The red female flowers are bud-like, small, and inconspicuous.

 The light to medium green leaves of the hazelnut are round to egg-shaped.
 They have serrated leaf edges and are covered with small hairs.
 They are 7 to 13 cm long and 6 to 10 cm wide.

-In natural medicine, the leaves were once used as a tea to treat many ailments and are rich in nutrients.
-In the kitchen, they can be used like vine leaves and go well with hearty game dishes.
+In naturopathy, the leaves were formerly used as a tea for many ailments and are rich in nutrients.

 The nuts are ripe in September to October and are surrounded by a hard nutshell.
 They contain a lot of protein, valuable oils and numerous aromatic substances.